 Not only are ferns beautiful in the wild, but they’re also great indoor houseplants, too!!
-Bringing ferns inside your house as houseplants couldn’t be any trendier!!
+So bringing ferns inside your house as houseplants couldn’t be any trendier!!
 And I am not mad about it!

 As I a fern-lover myself, I wanted to know which species are ideal for indoors and outdoors.
-I have compiled a list of 8 types of ferns that are ideal for living indoors and make great houseplants.
+I have compiled a list of 8 types of ferns ideal for living indoors and making great houseplants.

 8 Beautiful Ferns to Add to Your Houseplant Collection Right Now

 This fern is excellent for beginners, provided it has adequate humidity.
 It is called a button fern for the leaves it sets.
 It is typically a compact fern.
 Consider this kind of fern if space is a concern, many other ferns, when well cared for, can get several feet tall.

 Holly fern has dark green leaves with coarse ridges.
 They are thicker and hardier than many other fern’s leaves and can handle more direct sunlight as long as it doesn’t get too hot.
 It can also handle colder air and lower humidity when allowed to adjust to the environment.

 This type of fern is harder to take care of than other ferns on this list, requiring constant soil moisture without getting the soil soggy and cool temperatures that don’t swing too low at night.
 It has long black curved stems with thin green leaves that splay out beautifully.

 This popular verity is a bit more adaptable and can handle low humidity.
 Consider this fern or one like it for a low humidity environment.
 This fern is also more forgiving than others if you forget to water it (don’t take it for granted, though).
 It has leaflets that grow wide, forming a larger leaf shape along with the steam.While Cobra Birdnest Ferns do not flower, their rosette-like shape and wavy leaves make these houseplants a unique and beautiful addition to your collection.